DukeRobotics/documentation/tf2/README.md

 # Overview

-Documentation for tf2 with python is very limited, so this readme is intended to document the use of tf2 transforms for python 2.7 and provide some helpful resources.
+Documentation for tf2 with python is very limited, so this readme is intended to document and provide some helpful resources for tf2 transforms for python 2.7.

 # Simple transform